-- G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes (as outlined in COMAR 13B.02.03.10): - 1.
-Describe how the proposed program was established, and also describe the faculty who will oversee the program.
+G. Adequacy of Curriculum Design, Program Modality, and Related Learning Outcomes (as outlined in COMAR 13B.02.03.10):

+1. Describe how the proposed program was established, and also describe the faculty who will oversee the program.

 The current Elementary curriculum includes coursework and field experiences which prepare candidates for certification in the general elementary school grades (1-6).
 The existing Elementary Education major has been recognized by the CAEP as meeting the CAEP Elementary Standards (2018) and has contributed to the CAEP accreditation efforts of the College of Education.
 In order to develop content knowledge, candidates complete recommended courses within the University's General Education Program, and prerequisite courses in Education.
-Each candidate is also required to meet the rigorous requirements for program entry, continuation and exit involving the elementary components of the two existing dual majors that include elementary preparation, The major program of study includes foundations courses in education ( as required by MSDE), opportunities for application during more than 120 days of supervised field experience in local schools.
+Each candidate is also required to meet the rigorous requirements for program entry, continuation and exit involving the elementary components of the two existing dual majors that include elementary preparation, The major program of study includes foundations courses in educational psychology, content-specific courses in pedagogy, multiple courses focused on literacy education (as required by MSDE), opportunities for application during more than 120 days of supervised field experience in local schools.
 Candidates are expected to leave the program with the necessary knowledge, skills and dispositions for effective beginning teaching.
 The new major is established in order to prepare graduating educators with additional expertise in meeting the needs of diverse learners.